MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 - ensuring that only properly tagged infrastructure resources can be added to infrastructure resource groups

 - remediating any non-compliant resources

+To preview this lab in interactive guide format, **[click here](https://mslabs.cloudguides.com/en-us/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%203)**.

 ## Objectives